ufal/npfl138/tasks/uppercase.md

 Explicitly, submit **exactly one .txt file** and **at least one .py/ipynb file**.

 The task is also a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2324-summer#competitions).
-Everyone who submits a solution which achieves at least _98.5%_ accuracy will get 4 basic points; the 5 bonus points will be distributed depending on relative ordering of your solutions.
+Everyone who submits a solution achieving at least _98.5%_ accuracy gets 4 basic points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.
 The accuracy is computed per-character and can be evaluated by running [uppercase_data.py](https://github.com/ufal/npfl138/tree/master/labs/03/uppercase_data.py) with `--evaluate` argument, or using its `evaluate_file` method.